If it seems like the world is getting more expensive, that’s because it is.

 It takes about 20 minutes from the time you start eating for the brain to signal fullness.
 When you eat too fast, you often eat too much, according to research presented at a meeting of the North American Association for the Study of Obesity.
-Eat more slowly and you might lose weight, feel better and reduce expenses on food.
+Take smaller bites, chew longer, and put your fork down between bites.
+Take sips of a beverage during your meal.
+Eat more slowly and you might reduce stomach upset and reduce expenses on food from eating smaller portions.
 That’s a win-win-win.

 Wake Up Earlier

 Early risers feel healthier and happier than night owls, according to a study published by the American Psychological Association.
 With more time in your morning, you may not feel rushed trying to get ready before work, school, or social plans.
 Want to start waking up earlier?
 Start by setting your alarm 10 to 15 minutes earlier and once you adjust, set the alarm earlier again until you’ve found your ideal sleep schedule.

 Everyone loves vacations, but they can be pricey.
 So, check out discount travel sites for good deals.
 Sites such as Skiplagged, Travelocity or Kayak can help you track prices and find cheaper rates on flights, hotels and car rentals.
 Consider alternative trip styles like camping or cruises which can be cost-effective.